credativ/plutono/docs/sources/manage-users/server-admin/server-admin-manage-users.md

 ### Permissions

-This indicates whether the user account has the Grafana Admin flag applied or not.
-If it is **Yes**, then the user is a Grafana Server Admin.
+This indicates whether the user account has the Plutono Admin flag applied or not.
+If it is **Yes**, then the user is a Plutono Server Admin.

 ![Server Admin Permissions section](/static/img/docs/manage-users/server-admin-permissions-7-3.png)